 1. Sewing Kit

 The number one item we use is our multi-piece sewing kit.
 Primarily used for sewing on buttons or clipping tags and loose threads, we also find that the included crochet hook in our sewing kit makes quick work for those wedding dresses that have a row of teeny, tiny buttons down the back.

 Our wedding planner emergency kit includes a MacGyver-like hack for fixing torn wedding gown bustles.
 This go-to weapon is a clothes tagger.
 Yes, the same thing retail stores use for price tags.
 We’ve discovered through trial and error that it’s much quicker than safety pins or diaper pins which are impossible to get through several layers of fabric.
 When the dance floor starts to heat up, its easy for your hem to get stepped on and bustle ribbons to get ripped out of seams.
 Instead of using safety pins or trying to hand stitch the ribbon back into place, we create an anchor point with a few 1/4″ plastic barbs and secure one end of the ribbon to it.
 In a matter of minutes, our bride can be back on the dance floor before her guests even realize that she is gone.

 Our Chicago Wedding Planning Team’s Secret Weapon for Ripped Wedding Dress Bustles…

 And there you have it!
 Just adding a few of these items from our wedding planner emergency kit will have you prepared for your wedding day and ready to tackle a number of last minute snafus.

-Lynne Kennedy is an Accredited Wedding Planner and founder of The Gilded Aisle Weddings, an award-winning luxury wedding planning firm with offices in Chicago, New York, California and Italy.
+Lynne Kennedy is one of 56 Master Wedding Planners in the world and is founder of The Gilded Aisle Weddings, an award-winning luxury wedding planning firm with offices in Chicago, New York, California and Italy.
 Lynne can be reached at firstname.lastname@example.org